You are currently viewing How to Make a DIY Textured Vase Inspired by Pottery Barn

 Styled DIY Textured Vase

-I styled my textured vase with some twigs along with the other textured vase we made using plaster.
+I styled my textured vase with some twigs along with a faux concrete vase using plaster.

 Did you know you can also create texture on a vase with paint?
 Get all of the details here.